x0rsw1tch/dotcms-starters/README.md

 │       │                              and eval's it
 │       │
 │       │   drop-console.vtl           (WIP) Front-end code for Velocity
-│       │                              console that can be pulled into any │       │                              page
+│                                      console that can be pulled into any │                                      page
-│       │
-│       │   md-preview                 Endpoint for Markdown Preview output │       │
-│       │   tools                      Page asset for dotTools │       │
-│       │
-│       └───assets                     Directory containing internal assets │           │                          for use with utilities.
-Can be used │           │                          for temporary site use.
-│           ├───css
-│           ├───fonts
-│           ├───img
-│           └───js
+│
 ├───css                                Front-end CSS/SCSS/LESS
 ├───docs                               Front-end Document Files ├───fonts                              Front-end Fonts